 Ellie sports bra, $35; and capri pants, $55

 LVX nail polishes at Lacquerous

-As much as we love shopping at the best stores in NYC, there’s something undeniably appealing about having everyday essentials such as socks, underwear, razors and condoms shipped directly to your door.
+As much as we love shopping at LA stores, there’s something undeniably appealing about having everyday essentials such as socks, underwear, razors and condoms shipped directly to your door.
 These membership clubs offer that convenience for mundane basics, as well as more exciting items including stylish workout gear, high-end nail polish and designer men’s clothing from sought-out brands such as Eton, Jack Spade and Vince.